-- 1. Subject to paragraphs 2, 4 and 5, all the test media specified in the Table to this Part shall be used in the substitute fat test for overall or specific migration under the test conditions corresponding to the test conditions for simulant D. - 2.
-Test conditions other than those specified in the Table to this Part may be used in the substitute fat test if the assumptions underlying the test conditions specified in that Table and, where the plastic material or article being tested is a polymer, the existing experience of that type of polymer are taken into account.

-3. For each test-

-- (a) a new test specimen shall be used; - (b) the rules prescribed for simulant D in Parts 3, 4 and 5 of this Schedule shall be applied for each test medium; - (c) subject to paragraph 4, compliance with a migration limit shall be determined by selecting the highest value using all the test methods.
+- 1. Subject to paragraphs 2, 4 and 5, all the test media specified in the Table to this Part must be used in the substitute fat test for overall or specific migration under the test conditions corresponding to the test conditions for simulant D. - 2.
+Test conditions other than those specified in the Table to this Part may be used in the substitute fat test if the assumptions underlying the test conditions specified in that Table and, where the plastic material or article being tested is a polymer, the existing experience of that type of polymer are taken into account. - 3.
+For each test- - (a) a new test specimen must be used; - (b) the rules prescribed for simulant D in Parts 3, 4 and 5 of this Schedule must be applied for each test medium; - (c) subject to paragraph 4, compliance with a migration limit must be determined by selecting the highest value using all the test methods. - 4.
+Where carrying out a migration test causes any physical or other change in the test specimen which does not occur under the worst foreseeable conditions of use of the plastic material or article the result of that test must not be used to ascertain compliance with a migration limit. - 5.
+Any test conditions in the Table to this Part which are generally recognised on the basis of scientific evidence as not being appropriate for the material or article to be tested must not be used. - 6.
+The Table to this Part must be read with the notes to it.

-(2) This temperature shall be used only for simulant D. For simulant A, B or C the test may be replaced by a test at 100°C or at reflux temperature for a duration of four times the time selected in accordance with paragraph 1 of this Part.
+(2) This temperature must be used only for simulant D. For simulant A, B or C the test may be replaced by a test at 100oC or at reflux temperature for a duration of four times the time selected in accordance with paragraph 1 of this Part.